bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
 organization = ""
 organization_url = ""
-title = "It is an honor to be invited as a Senior PC of [KDD 2021](https://www.kdd.org/kdd2021/)." url = "" certificate_url = ""
+title = "It is an honor to be invited as a Senior PC member of [KDD 2021](https://www.kdd.org/kdd2021/)." url = "" certificate_url = ""
 date_start = "2020-12-02"